Nobel Prize for 3 chemists who made molecules ‘click’

 Meldal agreed.

-Last year the prize was awarded to scientists Benjamin List and David W.C.
-MacMillan for finding an ingenious and environmentally cleaner way to build molecules that the Nobel panel said is “already benefiting humankind greatly.”
+Last year’s prize was awarded to scientists Benjamin List and David W.C.
+MacMillan for finding an environmentally cleaner way to build molecules that the Nobel panel said is “already benefiting humankind greatly.”

 A week of Nobel Prize announcements kicked off Monday with Swedish scientist Svante Paabo receiving the award in medicine for unlocking secrets of Neanderthal DNA that provided key insights into our immune system.

 Three scientists won the prize in physics Tuesday.
-Frenchman Alain Aspect, American John F. Clauser and Austrian Anton Zeilinger had shown that tiny particles can retain a connection with each other even when separated, a phenomenon known as quantum entanglement, that can be used for specialized computing and to encrypt information.
+Frenchman Alain Aspect, American John F. Clauser and Austrian Anton Zeilinger showed that tiny particles can retain a connection with each other even when separated, a phenomenon that can be used for specialized computing and to encrypt information.

 The awards continue with literature on Thursday.
 The 2022 Nobel Peace Prize will be announced Friday and the economics award on Monday.